-ART meets nature at ZULU LULU ART HOUSE GALLERY this July in an exciting new month-long exhibition titled ‘In Full Flight’.
+ART met nature at ZULU LULU ART HOUSE GALLERY in an exciting month-long exhibition in July 2017 titled ‘In Full Flight’.
 This collection of porcelain and paperclay ceramic sculpture has become the signature of zoologist-turned-sculptor Lindy Rodwell van Hasselt whose previous exhibitions have been sensational in the artists’ understanding and sensitivity to both her subject and craft.

 Colleen: What is your main impetus for your work, whatever the subject?